JaneliaSciComp/SongExplorer/README.md

 # Customizing with Plug-ins #

+Several features of SongExplorer are engineered in a way to be easy to customize with bespoke code on the part of the user.
+SongExplorer comes with one or more scripts to provide alternate functionality for each of these features and a blank template which the user can fill in for additional functionality.
+Which code to use is specified in variables ending in "plugin" in "configuration.py".

 ## Loading Data ##

 As described above the default file format for audio recordings is WAV files.
 Should your data be in a different format, one option is to convert it all.
 Alternatively, if you are fluent in python, you can write a script which tells SongExplorer how to load the raw data.
 This script should define a function called `audio_read` which inputs the full path to the recording as well as an interval of time and possibly some keyword arguments, and returns the sampling rate and the slice of the data during that interval.
-To see how this works, take a look at `src/load-wav.py`, which is the default plugin, and `src/audio-read-plugin.py` which is a blank template.
+To see how this works, take a look at "src/audio-read-plugins/load-wav.py", which is the default plugin, and "src/audio-read-plugins/template.py" which is a blank template.

 A further advantage of loading data in a plugin script is that you can add custom signal pre-preprocessing.
 Say for example there is artifactual noise in a particular frequency band.
 You can eliminate that before SongExplorer ever sees the data by simply adding a filter to the plugin.
 One particular use case is ultrasonic vocalizations, which are frequently contaminated by low frequency audible noise.
-SongExplorer comes with a plugin, `src/highpass-filter.py`, which uses a butterworth filter with a customizable cutoff frequency to attenuate that noise.
+SongExplorer comes with a plugin, "src/audio-read-plugins/highpass-filter.py", which uses a butterworth filter with a customizable cutoff frequency to attenuate that noise.

+To use an alternative plugin, change the "audio_read_plugin" variable in "configuration.py" to the full path to the script, without the ".py" extension, and "audio_read_plugin_kwarg" to a dictionary of keyword arguments.
+The specific format for the latter for each plugin is documented in a comment at the top of each python script.

 Video loading is also done with a plugin.
-The default is `src/load-avi-mp4-mov.py` and a blank template is in `src/video-read-plugin.py`.
+The default is "src/video-read-plugins/load-avi-mp4-mov.py", a blank template is in "src/video-read-plugins/template.py", and the "configuration.py" file variables are "video_read_plugin" and "video_read_plugin_kwargs".

-To use an alternative plugin, change the "audio_read_plugin" variable in "configuration.py".
-It should be a python 2-tuple, with the first element being the full path to the script, without the ".py" extension, and the second being a dictionary of keyword arguments.
-The specific format for each plugin is documented in a comment at the top of each python script.

 ## Video Filenames ##

 By default, SongExplorer expects video files to have the same basename as the corresponding audio file, and the extension to be one of AVI, MP4, or MOV.
 If this is not the case, one can provide a python function which inputs a directory and a WAV file and outputs the name of the video file to load.
 The name and location of the python file containing this function is specified, without the ".py" extension, as the "video_findfile_plugin" parameter in "configuration.py".
-For examples, see "src/same-basename.py" (the default) and "src/maybe-1sec-off.py".
+For examples, see "src/video-findfile-plugins/same-basename.py" (the default) and "src/video-findfile-plugins/maybe-1sec-off.py".

 ## Event Detection ##

-By default the Detect button thresholds in the time and frequency domains to find sounds of interest.
-See the source code in "src/time-freq-threshold.py" for exactly how this works.
+By default, the Detect button thresholds in the time and frequency domains to find sounds of interest.
+See the source code in "src/detect-plugins/time-freq-threshold.py" for exactly how this works.
 Should that not suit your needs, you can supply your own code instead.
 Simply put in a python file a list called `detect_parameters` that specifies the hyperparameters, a function called `detect_labels` which returns the strings used to annotate the sounds, and a script which uses those parameters to generate a "detected.csv" given a WAV file.
 Then change the "detect_plugin" variable in your "configuration.py" file to point to the full path of this python file, without the ".py" extension.
-See the minimal example in "src/detect-plugin.py" for a template.
+The buttons in the pinkish-orange box in the GUI will change to reflect the different hyperparameters used by this algorithm.
+See the minimal example in "src/detect-plugins/template.py" for a template.

 ## Double-Click Annotations ##

-New annotations can be layed down by double-clicking a snippet, double-clicking on an event in the upper half of the context window, clicking and horizontally dragging in the lower half of the context window, or double-clicking in a blank portion of the lower half of context window.
+As explained in [Manually Annotating](#manually-annotating), new annotations can be layed down by double-clicking a snippet, double-clicking on an event in the upper half of the context window, clicking and horizontally dragging in the lower half of the context window, or double-clicking in a blank portion of the lower half of context window.
 The default behavior for the latter method results in a point annotation at just a single sample tic.

 While it is best to be as temporally precise as possible when annotating, it can be quite slow to position the cursor exactly at an event.
 Moreover,